hamoid/video_export_processing/README.md

 * Windows: get a [static 32bit or 64bit binary](http://ffmpeg.zeranoe.com/builds/)
 * Mac: get a [static 64bit binary](http://evermeet.cx/ffmpeg/)

-For more details and download links, check the official ffmpeg website: [http://ffmpeg.org](http://ffmpeg.org/)
+For more details and download links, check the official FFmpeg website: [http://ffmpeg.org](http://ffmpeg.org/)

-When you start a Processing sketch that uses this library you may be asked to indicate the location of your ffmpeg executable.
+When you start a Processing sketch that uses this library you may be asked to indicate the location of your FFmpeg executable.
 This may happen once per sketch.

 ## Frequent issues and questions

-### What if I change the location of ffmpeg?
+### What if I change the location of FFmpeg?

 The library should notice and ask you for its location again.
 The location information is saved in a json file which you can find in the library location.
-If you delete this json file the library will ask you for the location of ffmpeg and create the file again with the updated information.
+If you delete this json file the library will ask you for the location of FFmpeg and create the file again with the updated information.

 ### Sometimes the resulting mp4 video files are not working.
 Why?